willpuckett/smote/posts/view-page-source.md

 title:  "Viewing Source in Safari"
 tags: [ ios, micropost ]
 publish_date: 2019-03-08
-snippet: "Even though Safari on iOS doesn't have a View Source button, you can use this link to setup a bookmark that will show a page's source."

 ---

 Even though Safari on iOS doesn't have a "View Source" button, you can use